 With four residence halls and dozens of clubs and activities, Gwynedd Mercy University offers a perfect home away from home.
 Each residence hall offers bright and airy rooms, along with access to a community lounge, kitchen, and laundry area.
 The Residence Life staff makes students feel welcome, available both day and night when needed.

-CAMPUS CONVERSATIONS AND COMMON HOUR SERIES
+CAMPUS CONVERSATIONS AND EDUCATIONAL EVENTS

 VOICES OF GWYNEDD